macrojd/tag-summary/README.md

 There are also two more options to determine how the plugin will process lists.
 If the options are enabled, the plugin will process each item of a list independently and include in the summary only the items that match the tags.
 If you want the plugin to process the entire list as a block of text, you can disable this options.

 - List Items: Include only the items of a list that contain the tag(s), not the entire list.
-- Include Child Items: Include the child items of a list item that contains the tag(s).
+- Include Child Items: Include the child items of a list.

 ## Usage